 One option is to award the spouse with a larger amount of the community debt with a larger portion of the community assets in such amount as would equalize the division of community debt.
 If it appears the other spouse either has no ability to pay the debts assigned to him or her or it is proven he or she will simply refuse to pay any debts assigned to him or her, you may ask the court to assign all the debt to the responsible spouse and then equalize that inequality by giving him or her the same amount of community assets as he or she is assuming in debts with an additional assets being equally divided between the parties.

-Regardless what orders the court enters regarding the responsibility for community debt, both spouses are still legally liable for those community debts.
+Regardless what orders the court enters regarding the responsibility for the Arizona divorce debt, both spouses are still legally liable for those community debts.
 Stated differently, a creditor is not bound by the court’s order regarding who is responsible for the debt because the creditor was not a party to the divorce case and, therefore, any rulings in the divorce case cannot be imposed upon a creditor.